LunaticWyrm467/node_tree/README.md

     // `new()` function.
     hk _init(given_name: String) {} // Fields are initialized by introducing a variable
                                     // of the same name into scope.

+    /// Runs right before the `ready()` function for a `Node` that was loaded from the disk,
+    /// when said node is added back to the scene tree. hk loaded(&mut self) {
+        // Run set up code here...
+    }

     /// Runs once the Node is added to the NodeTree. hk ready(&mut self) {